James H. Knowlton: Political career

 He was a member of the legal team defending Judge Levi Hubbell during his 1853 impeachment, and later that year was elected to the Wisconsin State Assembly as a Democrat.
 He was not reelected in 1854, but was returned to office again in 1856, this time as a Republican.
 Following the 1855 election, however, Knowlton became involved in Republican gubernatorial candidate Coles Bashford's legal challenge of the election results.
 Bashford ultimately prevailed and took office in March 1856.

 After the 1856 legislative session, Knowlton moved back to Janesville, in Rock County, where he was elected to his third and final Assembly term in 1857.

 In 1862, he was a candidate for Wisconsin Supreme Court but was not elected.

 Later years

 Knowlton moved to Chicago in 1865 and continued his law practice.
 He lost his entire library in the Great Chicago Fire of 1871.

 He died in 1879 after a long period of illness.

 Personal life and family

+James H. Knowlton was the third of six children born to Ephraim Hiram Baker Knowlton and his wife Anna (née Lepper).
+The Knowltons were descendants of Captain William Knowlton, who owned a ship by which his family emigrated from England to the Plymouth Colony about 1632.

-Knowlton's brother, Wiram Knowlton, was a justice of the Wisconsin Supreme Court.
+James Knowlton's younger brother, Wiram Knowlton, was the first Wisconsin circuit court judge in Wisconsin's 6th circuit, and was an ex officio justice of the Wisconsin Supreme Court.